 VERSE 1.
 Woe to you who destroy, but you weren’t destroyed, and who betray, but nobody betrayed you!
 When you have finished destroying, you will be destroyed; and when you have finished betrayal, you will be betrayed.

 NLT translation.
 What sorrow awaits you Assyrians who have destroyed others but have never been destroyed yourselves.
 You betray others, but you have never been betrayed.

 We have waited for you.
-They were waiting upon God.
-They were letting God do things on his own timetable.
+They were waiting upon the LORD God.
+They were letting him do things on his own timetable.

 Be our strength every morning.
-As they wait upon God each day, they find themselves filled with fresh strength.
+As they wait upon the LORD God each day, they find themselves filled with fresh strength.